joshkel/qdz/dev/mechanics.md

 Sample implementation: +10% per level, +2 stat = +5% current
 * HP for an elite character is 30 * 1.1 ^ (Level - 1) * (1 + (Con - 10) / 2 * .05)

+Qi
+==

+Qi scales linearly with level and Mnd.

+This is subject to change.
+For example, scaling by Mnd only would help ensure that Mnd and qi limits remain relevant even at the endgame.

 Equipment
 =========